-Take a stroll to “Loserville” (Population: You the Cavs and 76ers) and explore the longest losing streaks in NBA history.
+Take a stroll to “Loserville” (Population: You, the Cavs, and 76ers) and explore the longest losing streaks in NBA history.

-28, Philadelphia 76ers 2014-2016
+28 Losses In A Row, Philadelphia 76ers 2014-2016

 “Wow, you are one pathetic loser.”
 The Philadelphia 76ers lost 28 straight games spanning two seasons: 2014–15 and 2015–16, the most consecutive losses in NBA history.

-26, Cleveland Cavs 2010-11
+26 Losses In A Row, Cleveland Cavs 2010-11

 From Wikipedia- “Cleveland went from 61 wins in 2009-10 to a conference-worst 19, the biggest single-season drop in NBA history.
 This season also saw the Cavs lose 63 games, including a 26-game losing streak, which set an NBA record and tied the 1976–77 Tampa Bay Buccaneers for the longest losing streak in any American professional team sport.”

-26, Philadelphia 76ers 2013-2014
+26 Losses In A Row, Philadelphia 76ers 2013-2014

 With two of the top longest losing streaks in NBA history, the 76ers are the Cleveland Browns of the NBA.

-24, Cleveland Cavs ’81-’82 and ’82-’83
+24 Losses In A Row, Cleveland Cavs ’81-’82 and ’82-’83

 In 1980 the team was sold to a guy named Ted Stepien.
 Amongst his changes over the next four years was to change the team’s fight song to polka music, create a dance team known as the “Teddy Bears” (Get it-Teddy bears?
 Fans didn’t get it either) and trade away the teams first round picks in multiple years, which lead to a new rule called the “Ted Stepien Rule” which made that illegal.

-23, Vancouver Grizzlies 1995-96
+23 Losses In A Row, Vancouver Grizzlies 1995-96

 Current ABC/ESPN analyst Greg Anthony led them in scoring.
 They won 15 games this season and only 14 the next.
 Then 19, then eight, lol.

-23, Denver Nuggets 1997-’98
+23 Losses In A Row, Denver Nuggets 1997-’98

 The golden era of Nuggets basketball had passed by this point.
 If you’re a Nuggets fan, read this interview I did with Dikembe Mutombo instead of remembering how rough the 1997-’98 season was on you.

-23, Charlotte Bobcats 2011-12
+23 Losses In A Row, Charlotte Bobcats 2011-12

 The 7-56 record gave the Bobcats the lowest winning percentage in NBA history-.106%.
 They won the first game of the season, then went 6-56, including a 23 game losing streak.
-What a bunch of losers.